How to Find a Lost GoPro With a Metal Detector

 Adjust Your Metal Detector's Settings

-Whether you've rented a metal detector or purchased one like the Garrett ACE 300 or Minelab Equinox 600, you'll need to adjust its settings before you start searching.
+Whether you've rented a metal detector or purchased one like Minelab's Vanquish 440 or the Minelab Equinox 600, you'll need to adjust its settings before you start searching.

 1. Turn the Detector On